 Unfortunately, few north shore properties offer direct beach access, so it will be a short drive to reach the white sand.
 For those of you who must have your creature comforts and round-the-clock service, North Shore will be roughing it.
 Imagine, no 24-hour room service, no night life within walking distance, and it will rain! (after all, it is a jungle).
 Maybe you'll find North Shore a hardship, but if you are tough enough then this is the ideal island getaway.

-Around the twelfth century A.D., the Tahitians arrived in Maui.
+Around the 12th Century A.D., the Tahitians arrived in Maui.
 Their chiefs became the ali'i, the Hawaiian ruling class.
-The Tahitians established the 'kapu' system, the rigid social order that became the foundation of ancient Hawaiian culture.
+The Tahitians established the kapu system, the rigid social order that became the foundation of ancient Hawaiian culture.
 Additionally, they introduced their religion with its many goddesses.

 The British explorer Captain James Cook landed in Kahului Bay on November 26, 1778, an event that began the influx of Western influence.
 French explorer Captain Jean-Francois La Pérouse, the first Westerner to settle on Maui, established a village in 1786.
 Probably the most significant influence was that of the Christian missionaries, who founded the first mission under Reverend Richards in Lahaina in 1823.
 However, whaling had begun to boom in Lahaina, and it swiftly introduced some of the more unsavory Western elements to the port town.
 A riot broke out in 1825 when a law was passed prohibiting the sale of alcohol, but it did not squelch the Christian presence.
 Meanwhile, the missionaries established their instrumental role in educating the local population.
 Since the Hawaiians had no written language, the missionaries developed a written language based on a twelve-letter alphabet.
 In 1835, the governor of Maui ordered all children over four to attend school.
 Missionaries taught reading, writing and Bible studies in Hawaiian, and by 1850, Hawaii had the world's highest literacy rate!